 Library Closure: March 18, 2019

-The Downey City Library will be closed to the public for renovation starting March 18, 2019.
+On March 18th, 2019, Downey City Library temporarily closed its doors to the public for renovation.
 We will remain closed until we re-open June 2020.
 During this time, patrons will have access to our growing collection of electronic resources, however all physical materials - including books, magazines, CDs, DVDs, Blu-rays, etc. - will be unavailable for checkout.
-Please see our Frequently Asked Questions section below for more details on the closure and renovation.
+Please see our Frequently Asked Questions section below for more details on the closure.
+If you would like to see a comprehensive list of our neighboring libraries click here.

 Library Reopening: June 2020